 Discover the tunes of troubled times at free Bach’s Lunches on November 2 & 9

-Alzheimer’s Café April 12, 2 to 4 pm An opportunity for people with Alzheimer’s and dementia – along with their loved ones and caregivers – to enjoy art and good company in a safe space.
+The Alzheimer’s Café is an opportunity for people with Alzheimer’s and dementia – along with their loved ones and caregivers – to enjoy art and good company in a safe space.
 FREE to attend, no RSVP required.
 Supported by the Bruce and Rose Marie McColl Family.

 NH Students share what is working to get them ready for the future

 Passengers are invited to dress in their most creative costumes and celebrate aboard the M/S Mount Washington during their annual Halloween Masquerade Ball.
 All costumes, from the scary, spooky and fancy to just plain comical, are welcome.
 The Halloween Masquerade...

 Concord Community Music School has received an Eastern Bank Charitable Foundation grant for $10,000 as part of the bank’s Targeted Grant program, which is focused on supporting immigrants in Massachusetts, New Hampshire, and Rhode Island.
 The grant is in support of Concord Community Music School’s dedication to including New Americans as faculty, performers, students, and community partner organizations.

 Tabitha Bowling of East Burke, Vermont, has joined the Board of Directors the Northern Forest Center.
 Bowling was a founding partner and former COO of Bungalow, LLC, a casual lifestyle brand.
 Under her management sales grew from $800K to $8M over 6 years.
 She continues to manage the company’s overseas sourcing, production and quality assurance activities, as well as advise the executive team.